Rampage (Marvel Comics): Punisher

-Stuart is seen working with the Punisher during the Civil War.
-He is obsessed with Iron Man and is giving the Punisher the means to track down high tech supervillains; after this Frank takes down Stilt-Man and Tinkerer.
+Clarke is seen working with the Punisher during the Civil War.
+He is obsessed with Iron Man and is giving the Punisher the means to track down high-tech supervillains; after this, Frank takes down Stilt-Man and Tinkerer.
 For a time, Clarke serves in the capacity of the Punisher's former weapons expert and information gatherer, Microchip.

-Over the course of the series, Stuart begins to form a strong admiration for Frank and Frank's war on crime.
+Over the course of the series, Clarke begins to form a strong admiration for Frank and Frank's war on crime.
 When G.W.
-Bridge and Jigsaw both up the stakes in their separate attempts to track down Frank, Stuart is forced to go into hiding with Diamonelle, a woman who had been tending to Frank's wounds.
+Bridge and Jigsaw both up the stakes in their separate attempts to track down Frank, Clarke is forced to go into hiding with Diamonelle, a woman who had been tending to Frank's wounds.

-Later when the news hits that Frank has been apprehended by S.H.I.E.L.D., Stuart is willing to risk his own life for the "only friend he ever had who never let him down".
-Before he can follow through he is shot multiple times by Diamonelle who is revealed to be a double agent and in the process also revealed to Stuart that Frank killed his girlfriend, Tati, in an earlier trip to Mexico.
+Later, when the news hits that Frank has been apprehended by S.H.I.E.L.D., Clarke is willing to risk his own life for the "only friend he ever had who never let him down".
+Before he can follow through, he is shot multiple times by Diamonelle, who is revealed to be a double agent, and in the process, also revealed to Clarke that Frank killed his girlfriend, Tati, in an earlier trip to Mexico.

-Stuart survived the shooting, having lost three of his fingers on one of his hands.
-Rampage appeared among the members of Hood's Crime Syndicate.
-In Secret Invasion, he is among the many supervillains who rejoined the Hood's crime syndicate and attacked an invading Skrull force.
-In the midst of the invasion, Clarke learned that the Punisher was in fact responsible for killing his girlfriend and swears to kill Frank, donning his Rampage costume again.
-Amidst a battle between skrulls, he corners Frank and Bridge.
-When the three are later attacked by a Skrull sniper, Clarke opts to take down the Skrull as he has powers, during this the Punisher learns Clarke's imprisonment was because he killed a cop, leading to a battle between the two.
-The concludes with both being trapped in a room where the Skrulls fired a rocket into, leaving Clarke heavily scarred, in a manner similar to Jigsaw, and vowing revenge on Frank Castle.
+Clarke survived the shooting, having lost three of his fingers on one of his hands.
+Rampage appeared among the members of Hood's crime syndicate.
+In Secret Invasion, he is among the many supervillains who rejoined the Hood's syndicate and attacked an invading Skrull force.
+In the midst of the invasion, Clarke learned that the Punisher was responsible for killing his girlfriend and swears to kill him, donning his Rampage costume again.
+Amidst a battle between Skrulls, he corners Frank and Bridge.
+When the three are later attacked by a Skrull sniper, Clarke opts to take down the Skrull as he has powers; during this, the Punisher learns Clarke's imprisonment was because he killed a cop, leading to a battle between the two.
+This concludes with both being trapped in a room the Skrulls fired a rocket into, leaving Clarke heavily scarred, in a manner similar to Jigsaw, and vowing revenge on Frank Castle.

 Clarke begins a life of white-collar crime, during which he encounters and allies with Jigsaw.
 Together, "the Jigsaw Brothers" hire Lady Gorgon to impersonate Maria Castle while they manipulate Jigsaw's estranged son, Henry, into helping them with their plot to capture and kill the Punisher.
 When Henry betrays them, Clarke tries to kill him, but he is stopped by Jigsaw, who stabs and shoots Clarke while at the same time admitting that he is right about Henry being a liability.